-Upon receiving the complaint, the EOC case officer contacted the company and informed them about the complaint and explained the provisions of discrimination against pregnant women in employment field under the Sex Discrimination Ordinance (SDO).
+Upon receiving the complaint, the EOC case officer contacted the company and informed them about the complaint and explained the provisions on discrimination against pregnant women in the employment field under the SDO.

-The SDO makes it unlawful for an employer to subject a woman to a disadvantage or dismiss her on the ground of her pregnancy (SDO section 8).
-Many people may think that the dismissal of women employees upon their return from maternity leave is not unlawful.
-However, if it is clear that the employee would not have been dismissed had she not been pregnant and gone on maternity leave, then the dismissal may be unlawful and a complaint may be lodged.
+The SDO makes it unlawful for an employer to subject a woman to a disadvantage or dismiss her on the ground of her pregnancy (Section 8, SDO).
+Many people think that the dismissal of female employees upon their return from maternity leave is not unlawful.
+However, if it is clear that the employee would not have been dismissed had she not been pregnant and gone on maternity leave, the dismissal may be unlawful and a complaint may be lodged.

-Both parties agreed for early conciliation and the case was settled after the company agreed to pay one year's salary to Sarah.
+Both parties agreed on early conciliation and the case was settled after the company agreed to pay one year's salary to Sarah.

 - The protection of the SDO extends beyond the period of pregnancy and covers both the recruitment stage as well as after maternity leave.
-The main consideration is not "when" the employee is dismissed (i.e. during the period of pregnancy and maternity leave), but "why."
-If pregnancy was a reason for the unfavourable treatment, the act may be unlawful. - Pregnancy discrimination can take other forms of unfavourable treatment apart from dismissal, and may include refusal to grant training or promotion opportunities, or less salary increase. - Employers should adopt a set of job related and nondiscriminatory criteria for recruitment, promotion, and dismissal.
+The main consideration is not "when" the employee is dismissed (i.e. whether during or after the period of pregnancy and maternity leave), but "why."
+If pregnancy is a reason for the unfavourable treatment, the act may already be unlawful. - Pregnancy discrimination can take other forms of unfavourable treatment apart from dismissal, and may include refusal to grant training or promotion opportunities, or a smaller salary increase than other colleagues. - Employers should adopt a set of non-discriminatory criteria for recruitment, promotion, and dismissal.